 Through a series of lectures, colloquia, and field trips the Academic Study of Religion Club (ASRC) provides a forum for the discussion of topics and issues related to the study of religion.
 Events are held on a monthly basis and are open to all students interested in exploring the field of Religious Studies.
 The president of the club is Aaron Davis and the faculty advisers are Dr. Jason Bivins and Dr. Levi McLaughlin.
 The club's website is here.

 The Department sponsors public lectures on a wide range of topics through the Religious Studies Colloquium Series.

-The program for 2014/15 is in preparation.
+The speaker program for 2016/17 is in preparation.